Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Sahih al-Bukhari 1405

-The Prophet (peace be upon him) established that no Zakat is due on less than five awaq (equivalent to 200 dirhams or 612.36 grams) of silver.
-This hadith definitively establishes what is nisab for silver at 612.36 grams.
+The Prophet (peace be upon him) established no Zakat is due on less than five awaq, equivalent to 200 dirhams or 612.36 grams of silver.
+This definitively sets the silver nisab threshold.

 Hadith